 Just a short drive from Malaga is Caminito del Rey.
 This is a huge highlight in southern Spain and a very unique outdoor activity too.
 It takes 2-3hrs in total to walk around the gorge, which is a very easy route as well.
 I had never done anything like this before and was so glad I went.
 Make sure you go when it's not windy or else the path will be closed off for safety reasons.

 Explore the Beaches

 So many beaches, so little time!
-The Costa del Sol is famous for its beautiful beaches, but some of the best ones are those that only the locals know about.
+The Costa del Sol is famous for its beautiful beaches, but some of the best ones are those that only the locals know about, along the Costa de la Luz.
 I would recommend visiting the beaches in the Cadiz area, where there are lots of activities to partake in as well.
 If you're planning a road trip along the Costa del Sol, do some research ahead of time and try to find out some of the more hidden areas.

 Did you know there was a Smurf village in Spain?
 Well there is!
 Juzcar is the world's first and only Smurf village.
 The buildings were originally white, but they were painted blue to celebrate the premiere of The Smurfs.
 They decided to leave them this colour as it brought tourism to the area.
 There are smurfs dotted around the village too if you can spot them.
 The village is situated in the mountain area so make sure you're comfortable driving along the narrow streets.